costscope/costscope/scripts/ci/README.md

   - Deploy or dry-run the Helm chart.
   - Inputs:
-    - `KUBECONFIG_B64` (required): Base64-encoded kubeconfig.
+    - `KUBECONFIG_B64` (required for non-dry-run): Base64-encoded kubeconfig.
 Decoded into a secure tempfile and cleaned up automatically.
+Not required when `HELM_DRY_RUN=true` and no cluster access is desired.
     - `IMAGE_REPO` (required): Container image repository.
     - `IMAGE_TAG` (required): Container image tag.
     - `COSTSCOPE_JWT_SECRET` (optional): Secret value passed as env.